Algebraic notation (chess): Naming the pieces

 Each piece type (other than pawns) is identified by an uppercase letter.
-English-speaking players use the letters K for king, Q for queen, R for rook, B for bishop, and N for knight (since K is already used and is a silent letter in knight).
-S (from the German Springer) was also used for the knight in the early days of algebraic notation and is still used in some chess problems (where N stands for nightrider, a popular fairy chess piece).
+English-speaking players use the letters K for king, Q for queen, R for rook, B for bishop and N for knight.
 Different initial letters are used by other languages.

-In chess literature, especially that intended for an international audience, the language-specific letters are often replaced by universally recognized piece symbols; for example, ♞c6 in place of Nc6.
-This style is known as Figurine Algebraic Notation (FAN).
-The Unicode Miscellaneous Symbols set includes all the symbols necessary for FAN.
+In modern chess literature, especially that intended for an international audience, the language-specific letters are usually replaced by universally recognized piece symbols; for example, ♞c6 in place of Nc6.
+This style is known as figurine algebraic notation.
+The Unicode Miscellaneous Symbols set includes all the symbols necessary for figurine algebraic notation.

-In both standard algebraic notation and FAN, pawns are not identified by a letter or symbol, but rather by the absence of one.

 Notation for moves

-In short algebraic notation (SAN), each move of a piece is indicated by the piece's uppercase letter, plus the coordinate of the destination square.
+In standard (or short-form) algebraic notation, each move of a piece is indicated by the piece's uppercase letter, plus the coordinates of the destination square.
 For example, Be5 (bishop moves to e5), Nf3 (knight moves to f3).
 For pawn moves, a letter indicating pawn is not used, only the destination square is given.
 For example, c5 (pawn moves to c5).